dataforgoodfr/batch8_worldbank/Dashboard/README.md

 </tbody>
 </table>

--   reviewees have to do
+To submit changes reviewees have to do:

+    $ git add filename
+    $ git commit
-        hub pull-request -h revieweename:master -b dataforgoodfr:master -m -r reviewername -f
+    $ hub pull-request -h revieweename:master -b dataforgoodfr:master -m -r reviewername -f

-    Where `revieweename` and `reviewername` are the names of the reviewee and the reviewer on GitHub
+Where `revieweename` and `reviewername` are the GitHub names of the reviewee and the reviewer/owner.

+<a id="org7efb1ee"></a>

+### Adding reviewed files (`merge`)

--   Reviewers have to do
+-Reviewers have to do

     hub merge PRurl

-    Where `PRurl` is the url of the pull request
+Where `PRurl` is the url of the pull request.

 # Footnotes